In this blog post I’m going to put Robusta under the spotlight for a change, and delve into what this mysterious bean is all about.

 The Robusta plant contains more natural caffeine in, which gets passed down to the cups we drink.
 Although this is great for instant coffee where we look for a boost of energy and not necessarily great flavour, it isn’t ideal for artisan standard.

-For those that drink coffee for the delicious flavour, Arabica is usually the winner as a high caffeine content gives a bitter flavour.
+For those that drink it for the delicious flavour, Arabica is usually the winner as a high caffeine content gives a bitter flavour.

 The main taste differences between these two species are: